turingschool/curriculum-site/module3/projects/consultancy/index.md

 * Multi-page application utilizing React Router
 * Includes at least one POST request to the BE
-* The application cannot simply be a display of data - there needs to be some way for the user to work with or manipulate the data (favoriting, searching, filtering, commenting, rating, etc)
+* The application cannot simply be a display of data - there needs to be at least **one** way for the user to work with or manipulate the data (favoriting, searching, filtering, commenting, rating, etc)
-* Includes client-side validations and error-handling
+* Includes thorough client-side validations and error-handling, including error handling for network requests.
 * Implements robust Cypress testing, with all network requests properly intercepted and all user flows tested

+Deployment is required for this project.
+Two popular deployment options for the FE are [Vercel](https://vercel.com/) and [Netlify](https://docs.netlify.com/).
+You can research and proceed with whatever deployment platform you choose.

 </section>